 Make sure porcelain tiles are certified as slip-resistant by the Americans with Disabilities Act.
 You should see the designation on product information or packing materials.

 Cost: 50 cents to $15 per square foot

 Installation: $4 to $32 per square foot

 - You want a softer floor than wood or tile.

 - You want slip-resistance.

-Cork has a unique cellular structure that’s waterproof and compressible, which makes it a comfortable, moisture-resistant choice.
-It comes in 12-inch-by-12-inch tiles and 1-foot-by-3-foot planks, each with a unique grain pattern of swirls and speckles.
+There are a few pluses.
+Cork's waterproof and compressible cellular structure makes it a comfortable, moisture-resistant choice.
+It comes in 12-inch-by-12-inch tiles and one-foot-by-three-foot planks, each with a unique grain pattern of swirls and speckles.
 In addition, the naturally textured surface makes it slip-resistant.